EB-5 Immigrant Visas

 - The investor must invest money to increase the business’s net worth or number of American employees by 40 percent.

 Investors wishing to establish a business operation in the U.S. may qualify for an EB-5 nonimmigrant investor visa through USCIS.
 The operation may be set up as one of the following business entities to qualify:

 - A private or publicly held entity that will employ American workers

 The Law Offices of Derek Lim provides legal assistance for investors seeking EB-5 visas to begin or expand a business in the Bay Area.
-Talk to attorney Derek Lim in Fremont, California.
+Talk to attorney Derek Lim in Fremont, California and our San Francisco immigration lawyers and attorneys.
 Call 800-769-3977 or contact the office by email to arrange a return call to schedule a consultation.